sahildahiya1302/Glimmio/imx/README.md

 The shared `css/instagram-theme.css` stylesheet gives the interface an Instagram-inspired design.
 Users can enable dark mode via `css/dark-theme.css` using the new toggle button in each header.

+## Profile Editing

+Users can now update their username, bio, category and payout details from the new `pages/profile-edit.php` screen.
+Profile pictures may be uploaded and are stored under `uploads/influencers/` or `uploads/brands/` depending on role.

+## Instagram API Caching

+To minimise calls to Instagram and improve performance, API requests now use a simple file based cache in the new `cache/` directory.
+Helper functions in `includes/instagram_api.php` provide profile, insights and top media data with a short TTL.
+Endpoints can request cached data via `/backend/influencer.php?action=top_media`.

 ## Development

 To install PHP dependencies, run `composer install` inside this directory.
 Ensure a MySQL server is available and load `schema.sql` to create tables.